davidayalas/aws-cloudfront-private-static-sites/README.md

 The [auth page](web/auth.html) is a Cloudfront error page.
 When cookies aren't present, Cloudfront shows this page to the user and then, login flow is triggered.

-In this page you have to setup your cloudfront distribution domain name.
+In this page you have to setup your cloudfront distribution domain name (first-deploy.sh does it for you).

 Once done, you can sync only s3